Laura Dahlmeier: Early life

-Born on 22 August 1993 in the Bavarian ski-town of Garmisch-Partenkirchen, Dahlmeier began skiing at a young age and took up biathlon by the age of 7.
-She performed well as a teenaged biathlete, and at the age of 17½, she won gold in all three races (10km individual, 6km sprint, and the mixed relay) at the 2011 European Youth Olympic Winter Festival in Liberec.
+Dahlmeier was born on 22 August 1993, in the Bavarian ski-town of Garmisch-Partenkirchen as the first child of Andreas and Susi Dahlmeier.
+She had a brother, five years younger, named Pirmin.
+She began skiing at a young age, took up biathlon by the age of 7, excelled as a teenaged biathlete at the age of 17 and won gold in all three races (10 km individual, 6 km sprint, and the mixed relay) at the 2011 European Youth Olympic Winter Festival in Liberec.
+In this year she also passed her high school diploma at the St. Irmengard-Gymnasium with an average of 1.9 (very good) and became a member of "Zoll-Ski-Team Germany", where she could combine a professional education with a biathlon career.
+Her father runs a furniture store and is also a passionate climber, skier and mountain-rescue volunteer.
+Her mother and her aunt were both professional downhill mountain bikers, winning titles.
+After their retirement, they opened shops, Lauras mother as a goldsmith, her aunt as a hairstylist.

 Career

 Biathlon career

 At the 2013 Biathlon Junior World Championships in Obertilliach, Austria, Dahlmeier took three gold medals in the individual, sprint and relay, as well as a silver in the pursuit.
 Following this, she was selected for the German team in the women's relay at the 2013 Biathlon World Championships: racing in the third leg, she shot clean and overcame a 38-second deficit to hand over with Germany in the lead.
 Dahlmeier completed her first full World Cup campaign the following season: she enjoyed further success in World Cup relays, however she was unable to secure a solo podium finish, and did not make an impact at the 2014 Winter Olympics in Sochi, Russia.

-Dahlmeier's start to her 2014–15 season was delayed due to injury, and she made her World Cup season debut at Pokljuka in December 2014.
+Dahlmeier's start to her 2014–15 season was delayed due to a mountain accident at the Zugspitze, caused by a broken mountain flake, where she suffered a broken bone and a torn ligament.
+Because of that she made her World Cup season debut at Pokljuka in December 2014.
 Two months later she took her first World Cup win in Nové Město na Moravě, following which she took another six podiums, including a second win, and her first two senior World Championship medals, a silver in the pursuit and a gold in the women's relay.

 In 2015–16, she took five World Cup wins, and at the World Championships in Oslo she took her first solo gold medal in the pursuit along with a silver in the mass start and bronzes in the sprint, individual and women's relay.